zalando-incubator/es-operator/README.md

 ## Compatibility

-The ES-Operator has been tested with Elasticsearch 6.x and 7.x.
+The ES-Operator has been tested with Elasticsearch 7.x and 8.x.
+Previously, we have also tested ES-Operator with Elasticsearch 6.x, and while it still may be working, please consider this support to be dropped.

 ## How it works